VishnuMarriboina/Website/README.md

 React Router

-Axios

-Context API / Redux (if used)

-Tailwind / CSS / MUI (according to your project)

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.